-Enveloped viruses have proteins on their surface that drive the fusion of the virus and host cell membranes, a key process in infection.
+Enveloped viruses have proteins on their surface that drive the virus's fusion and host cell membranes, a key process in infection.
 These proteins are also the major target of a protective immune response.

-Although they are able to induce an immune response, they are inherently unstable and can change shape when expressed on their own.
-This means that the immune response induced does not efficiently recognize the protein on the virus surface and so does not provide protection from subsequent infection.
+Although they can induce an immune response, they are inherently unstable and can change shape when expressed independently.
+This means that the immune response induced does not efficiently recognize the protein on the virus surface and does not protect subsequent infection.

 UQ-CSL V451 has overcome this problem by using its proprietary “molecular clamp” technology that locks the unstable, prefusion version of the surface proteins in a form that allows the immune system to respond more effectively.